Helen (宏宇) Ding, Phd. Email & Phone Number

 Researcher In Environmental Economics

 Worked extensively on various EU projects focusing on the following topics: economic valuation (incl. both market and non-market valuation techniques) of biodiversity and ecosystem services, damage assessment of environmental impacts, and socio-economic analysis of impacts of biodiversity policy.
-Wrote research proposals, technical reports and.
+Wrote research proposals, technical reports and peer-reviewed papers.
+Took part in project coordination and management.

 Project Co-Coordinator & Economics Consultant

 Managed the project of “The Social Dimension of Biodiversity Policy” (commissioned by the European Commission DG ENV), coordinated a research team of four research institutes/consultancies in Europe to ensure the delivery of a final report, provided economic expertise in analyzing the biodiversity benefits for vulnerable groups in the EU and beyond.
-The.
+The results of this study have been presented in a side event during the 2010 CBD-COP10 meeting in Nagoya, Japan.

 Research Fellow